fowlmouth/nake/README.rst

     $ nake debug-build
     ## wow look at the convenience (!!)

-Once the nakefile is built you can run it manually with ``./nakefile``, but you can also run ``nake`` again.
+Once the nakefile is built, you can run it manually with ``./nakefile``, but you can also run ``nake`` again.
 If nake detects that the source file is newer than the binary, the nakefile will be rebuilt again, otherwise it just runs the nakefile binary directly.
 Running ``nake`` in such case has an advantage of the